youngpake/ml-training-simulator/README.md

 ## 🎨 Styling and Theming

-The application uses Material-UI (MUI) for styling and theming, including dark mode functionality.
+The application uses Material-UI for styling and theming

 ## 🤝 Contributing